jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

    The extension developer API is not stable and will evolve in JupyterLab beta releases.
 The extension developer API will be stable in JupyterLab 1.0.

-JupyterLab can be extended in three ways via:
+JupyterLab can be extended in four ways via:

 -  **application plugins (top level):** Application plugins extend the functionality of JupyterLab itself.
--  **mime renderer extension (top level):** Mime Renderer extensions are a convenience for creating an extension that can render mime data and potentially render files of a given type.
+-  **mime renderer extensions (top level):** Mime Renderer extensions are a convenience for creating an extension that can render mime data and potentially render files of a given type.
+-  **theme extensions (top level):** Theme extensions allow you to customize the appearance of JupyterLab by adding your own fonts, CSS rules, and graphics to the application.
--  document widget extensions (lower level): Document widget extensions extend the functionality of document widgets added to the application, and we cover them in :ref:`documents`.
+-  **document widget extensions (lower level):** Document widget extensions extend the functionality of document widgets added to the application, and we cover them in :ref:`documents`.